 7. Better performance in school or at work.

-Once quitting alcohol addiction, your ability to focus, concentrate, and pay attention starts to come back.
+Once you quit alcohol addiction, your ability to focus, concentrate, and pay attention starts to come back.
 This leads to better performance in the classroom, in the office, or at the job site.
 Both you and your teachers or employers will be thankful for that!

 Better Performance at Work